-- For kids: Sculpey Bake Shop, Sculpey Pluffy, Sculpey III and Original Sculpey are all soft, easy to condition and great for school projects or making small figurines.
-Our Sculpey Pluffy is lightweight and squishy, which kids love to play with.
-It’s also perfect for making water toys because it floats after baking.
+- For kids: Sculpey Bake Shop, Bake shop Light, Sculpey III and Original Sculpey are all soft, easy to condition and great for school projects or making small figurines.
+Bake Shop Light is lightweight and squishy, which kids love to play with.
+It's also perfect for making water toys because it floats after baking.
 Sculpey Bake Shop and Sculpey III are available in a range of fun, vibrant colors, whereas Original Sculpey is available in earthen clay colors — ideal for painting later on.

 - For beginners: Beginners can get a feel for polymer clay and explore their imagination with easy-to-use Sculpey III.
 Sculpey III helps beginners build their skills, is available in a variety of colors, including metallics, and is an excellent choice for home decor projects, simple jewelry making and more.
 Beginners can use Original Sculpey to create earthy objects that feel like ceramic clay.

 - For professional crafters: Those who have experience creating with polymer clay might choose Premo Sculpey for precise color mixing and to hold fine detail.
 Premo is also available in specialty clays such as glitters, fluorescents and opals to produce jaw-dropping jewelry.
 Pros might also choose Sculpey Souffle, which is ideal for large projects because it holds fine details and it is a lightweight professional polymer clay.